adyitz/Analyst_BA_Case_Study/Case_Study.md

        * Some Tips: We have previously analyzed the historical revenue data and observed two items worth noting:
            * New accounts take about a year to season and fully utilize the products they are subscribed to.
            * Even though we have clients that are in the Research industry, we have not historically marketed to Research firms the past (i.e. Customer_Type = Research).
            * For purposes of building a model (section 3), feel free to make additional data exclusions if you determine it is appropriate.
-If any exclusions are included, please describe those additional exclusions and your rationale for the exclusion.
+If any additional exclusions are made, please describe those exclusions and your rationale for them.
     - b) Build a model you can use to provide a business recommendation for the following scenario:
        * The Leadership team would like to launch three new products.
 Please assume:
          * All products must launch.